 Submission of an official transcript from each of one or more previously attended postsecondary institutions (accredited by an accepted accrediting agency) reflecting the successful completion (C or better) of a minimum of 30 semester or 45 quarter credit hours of coursework at the degree level.

-Submit electronics transcripts using Escrip-safe, National Student Clearinghouse or Parchment services.
+Submit electronic transcripts using Escrip-safe, National Student Clearinghouse or Parchment services.
 Have your former institution send them to: firstname.lastname@example.org.
 If your school does not send transcripts electronically, they can send the official paper copy to: Atlanta Technical College Office of Admissions Office 1560 Metropolitan Parkway, Atlanta, GA 30253.

 Students from secondary schools and/or colleges outside the United States MUST have transcripts sent directly to an ATC-approved organization for evaluation to U.S. equivalency.
 We currently accept transcripts from World Education Services (wes.org), Education Credential Evaluators (ece.org) and Josef Silny (jsilny.com).

-Verification of Citizenship: Please provide your driver’s license/government-issued I.D.
+Verification of Lawful Presence: Please provide your driver’s license/government-issued I.D.
 Card: (GA issued after 2008, FL issued after 2010, SC issued after Nov.
 2008, or TN issued after May 2004, ORIGINAL or Certified Copy of Birth Certificate, or a valid U.S. Passport.
 Please click on this application link to complete and submit your application.